MOBILE SOUL EATS

 • 1 cup light brown sugar, ¼ for dough, ¾ for the filling

-• 1 large egg at room temperature
+• 1 egg, large, room temperature

-• 2 teaspoons pure vanilla extract
+• 2 teaspoons vanilla extract

 • 2-3 Tablespoons ground cinnamon

-• Easy vanilla icing, see recipe above
+• vanilla icing, see recipe above

 Instructions